Sweetzia/bkawaii_creations/README.md

 * As a user: I want to be able to purchase these products easily, and pay for them online.
 * As a user: I want the payment service to be easy and clear.
 * As a user: I want to register and login on the web application.
-* As a user/shop owner: I want to add, edit and delete products in the online shop
+* As a user/shop owner: I want to add and delete products in the online shop

 **Visitor Goals**